CDPHE-bioinformatics/.github/.github/pull_request_template.md

 - [ ] Testing was performed and the results from testing match the expected results
 - [ ] All code changes match our style guide
 - [ ] README has been updated to reflect changes
-- [ ] Workflow diagrams in READMEs have been updated to reflect changes

 ## Reviewer Checklist 🔍